jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 </strong>

 <strong>4/16/18 update:<br />
-Wave G (Spectrum and family) actually has at least 2x 100 Gbit fiber connections from my neighborhood DC to the WBX, the 40 Gbit connection is only the peer extension portion.
-Regardless - impressive!
+Wave G (Spectrum and family) actually has at least 1x 100 Gbit fiber connection to the SIX, soon to have a second.
 </strong>